torusresearch/loglevel-sentry/README.md

 - `log.error`: `(err: Error, ...others: any[])`.

-If you always want to monitor a specific events, regardless log level, use the plugin API:
+If you always want to monitor a specific event regardless of configured log level, use the plugin API:

 ```js
 const sentry = installSentry(logger, {